medic26fa/ForCooperNetties/content/en/docs/tutorials/kubernetes-basics/deploy-a-pod/deploy-your-first-pod.md

 ### Get Pod Details

-Now that you've viewed the log, let's get some pod details using the `kubectl describe` command:
+Now that you've viewed the log, let's use the `kubectl describe` command to get some pod details:

 ```shell
 kubectl describe pod hello